LanceNickel/Gorp/readme.md

 Below are the requirements and installation instructions for this software.
 It will take you from no Minecraft (not even a JAR file) to an online server.

+Yes, the name and command scheme is a joke.
+I'm sorry, I'm a child :)